CHARLOTTE WATER WORKS - VEST STATION

 Historical survey, page 6).
 From the point of view of architectural style,

-the extensive renovations that accompanied the addition changed the style
+the extensive renovations that accompanied the addition changed the style of

-to an excellent example of Moderne civic architecture.
+an excellent example of Moderne civic architecture.
 Additionally, the

 building was named Vest Station to honor W. E. Vest, a longtime general